JAMES: Normalizing Job Titles with Multi-Aspect Graph Embeddings and Reasoning: Introduction

 \section{Introduction}

-{\bf Background}.
-The recent growth of technology has witnessed an increasing popularity of online professional platforms--e.g., LinkedIn has reportedly more than 675 million users from 200 countries \cite{li2020deep}.
-With a wealth of career-related data available on such platforms (e.g., job seekers' resumes or job advertisements), many companies have been exploiting AI techniques to improve career-domain applications (e.g., next career prediction \cite{meng2019hierarchical}, job recommendation \cite{kenthapadi2017personalized}, and career analysis \cite{li2017prospecting}), helping job seekers to land on their ideal jobs and companies to recruit role-fitting talents.
-However, there is one critical step in the workflow of such applications as illustrated in Figure \ref{fig:downstream_tasks}.
-Before building models for any downstream tasks, one has to sort out and consolidate various entities found in raw data, especially {\em job titles}.
-For instance, a position called ``user interface engineer" in a company $A$ and another position ``front end developer" in a company $B$ may refer to the identical job.
-In this work, we refer to this problem as the {\bf Job Title Mapping (JTM)} (to be defined in Section 3.1).
+{\bf Background.} The recent proliferation of technology has witnessed an increasing popularity of online professional platforms.
+These online job marketplaces connect job seekers and companies to find the best match for each other.
+For example, LinkedIn and Indeed, two of the largest jobs marketplace platforms, have more than 930 million users\footnote{https://about.linkedin.com/} and 245 million resumes\footnote{https://www.indeed.com/about}, respectively.
+The vast amount of data available on job marketplaces, including resumes from job seekers and job postings from companies, has spurred companies involved in workforce development, talent intelligence, recruitment, and job search engines to utilize AI techniques to enhance their applications (\eg, job recommendation \cite{kenthapadi2017personalized, paparrizos2011machine}, next career prediction \cite{meng2019hierarchical, xu2018dynamic}, and career analysis \cite{li2017prospecting}).
+These AI-powered tools enable job seekers in finding their ideal jobs and companies in recruiting talents that match their roles.
+However, the workflow of such job-domain applications involves a critical step, as illustrated in Figure \ref{fig:downstream_tasks}.
+Before building models for downstream tasks, the various entities found in raw data, especially {\em job titles}, must be sorted, consolidated, and normalized.
+For instance, a position called ``systems engineer" in a company $A$ and another position called ``application programmer" in a company $B$ may refer to the same job.
+Normalizing these two job titles into ``software developer'' (or noting their compatibility in context) is crucial for job recommendations, career trajectory analysis, and search result expansion.
+Therefore, the research question (RQ) we investigate is: \emph{How can job titles be automatically normalized}?
+In particular, we aim to answer this RQ via the framing of the Job Title Normalization ({\jtm}) (to be defined in Section 3.1).